egberts/egberts.github.io-src/content/articles/gentoo-install.md

 This has to be done AFTER kernel source has been e-selected.

-SECURITY: I do not install SSH server.
-If this VM needs network access, the VM itself can do the SSH or RSYNC protocol as a client.
+SECURITY: I do not install SSH server on gateway (yeah, sneaker-net-protected).

 # Defaulting Kernel Configuration